rhabbachi/drupal-cookbook/README.md

 All it does is configure a LAMP server with optimal settings for Drupal

+# Requirements #

+1. An Ubuntu 13.04 image.
+Does not work on 13.10 because of apache 2.4

 # Installation #

 1. Chef, knife, knife solo